ml22826/Ubuntu/Annotation VCF/README.md

 ## Clinical Implications Annotation

 **Description:** This folder looks into the various methodologies which were used to establish links between SNPs and potential clinical implications or traits.
-Information from GWAS websites and ClinVar is u to explore and find clinical associations.
+Information from GWAS websites and ClinVar is used to explore and find clinical associations.